TOTAL LIVING INDUSTRY I

 Video Essay, 28 min., 2003

-A video essay as part of a series of works on a territory in the periphery of Tokyo defined by the hegemony of a single company and it's politics of image production.
+A video essay on the calculated production of image-based urbanity.
+It was produced based on research on a territory in the periphery of Tokyo defined by the total hegemony of a single company and it's politics of image production.

-The video work is structured in the rhythm of a train ride from Tama-den en Toshi to Shibuya in the center of Tokyo, with six ”stations” defining spatial figures, alonside which the topic is developed and discussed.
+The video work is structured in the rhythm of a train ride from Tama-den en Toshi to Shibuya in the center of Tokyo, with six ”stations” representing specific spatial concepts, alonside which the notion of a "Total Living Industry" - an invisible production of the urban everyday - is developed and discussed.